swyannnn/CW2024/README.md

     Poor visual feedback with minimal effects.
     </td>
     <td>
-    - Lack of visual effects can make the game feel unresponsive and less exciting. <br>
+    <li>Lack of visual effects can make the game feel unresponsive and less exciting.</li>
-    - Enhancing visual feedback and effects provides satisfying visual cues that enrich the player's experience.
+    <li>Enhancing visual feedback and effects provides satisfying visual cues that enrich the player's experience.</li>
     </td>
     <td>
     Visual effects, including explosions, player actions, and enemy interactions, have been implemented.